 Cates Park Concert Series

-In the summer there are often live band performances on the weekends from around 4:00 pm until 7:00 pm on Saturdays between early July and mid-August
+In the summer there are often live band performances on the weekends from 4:00 pm to 7:00 pm on Saturdays in the summer.

 Click Cates Park Summer Concerts for more details.